 - Read your favourite newspaper publications online instead of reading the paper versions.

-- Create a video, a slideshow or a blog post of how you implemented these ideas and publish it publicly.
+- Create a video, a slideshow or a blog post of how you implemented these ideas and publish them publicly.

 - Regularly prepare home cooked meals and save on takeaway storage containers.

-- Adopt pets instead of breeding them.
+- Adopt pets instead of buying them from a breeder.
 There are so many orphaned pets out there who need a family.
 And the same can be said for children!

 - Have a sniffle?
 Carry around your own handkerchief instead of using disposable tissues.